 And don't forget the dip!

-Here is our keto-friendly version of Creamy Spinich Dip.
+Here is our keto-friendly version of Creamy Spinach Dip.

 - Add Green SuperFood Pumpkin Spice to your Vanilla Keto Meal smoothies for a delicious meal replacement that is full of spices and exogenous ketones.

-- Or if you need a little something to curb your cravings, have a spoonful of Nuts 'n More Pumpkin Spice High Protein Peanut Spread.
+- A little something else to curb your cravings- have a spoonful of Nuts 'n More Pumpkin Spice High Protein Peanut Spread.
 It is sure to hit the spot.